 This fifth year course in the sequential Spanish program is designed to improve communicative competence.
 Although emphasis will continue to be placed on the four skills of listening, speaking, reading, and writing, concentration will be on the active skills of speaking and writing.
-Using a variety of methods, techniques, and materials, students will actively engage in
+Using a variety of methods, techniques, and materials, students will actively engage in communicating in Spanish.

-Prerequisite: Successful completion of Spanish 4.
+Open to Grade: 12 Prerequisite: Successful completion of Spanish 4.
 Recommendation: Spanish 4 Honors with an 85+ average or Spanish 4 CP with a 92+ average or teacher recommendation.